 Inbound Sales and Marketing

-Inbound, as an umbrella term, is a popular technique that many businesses have spent lots of time and money in trying to integrate into their marketing strategies.
+Inbound, as an umbrella term, is a popular technique that many businesses have spent lots of time and money in trying to integrate into their inbound marketing strategies.

 When trying to map out how your marketing budget should allow for this, don’t forget to include inbound sales.